GreenCubeGames/FastReader/README.md

 # FastReader
-Is a fast reader for mobile (Pop up words to read at fast speed)
+Fast reader is a simple mobile app that read a text file, (pdf, txt, etc) and pop the words on screen, making the text faster to read and less tiring.